leonbaeck/a_novel_deflation_approach_for_topology_optimization/README.md

 If you are using BibTeX, you can use the following entry:

 	@misc{Baeck2024Deflation,
 	  author        = {Baeck, Leon and Blauth, Sebastian and Leith\"auser, Christian and Pinnau, Ren\'e and Sturm, Kevin}, title         = {A Novel Deflation Approach for Topology Optimization and Application for Optimization of Bipolar Plates of Electrolysis Cells}, year          = {2024},
 	  doi           = {10.48550/arXiv.2406.17491},
-      eprint={2406.17491},
+      eprint        = {2406.17491},
-	  archivePrefix={arXiv},
+	  archivePrefix = {arXiv},
 	}